 The science advisor for the undergraduate portion of this program (BA in Earth and Space Sciences, Education Track) is Prof. Hanna Nekvasil (hanna.nekvasil@stonybrook.edu).
-The science advisor for the graduate portion of this program is Prof. Deanne Rogers (Deanne.rogers@stonybrook.edu).
+The science advisor for the graduate portion of this program is Prof. Joel Hurowitz (Joel.Hurowitz@stonybrook.edu).